aluvala-shailusri/aluvala-shailusri/README.md

 <br/>

-> *"I like things that are simple but elegant — build rough, refine beautifully."*
+> *"I enjoy turning rough ideas into interactive experiences, especially things that feel playful, experimental, and a little different."*

 ---